BrunoSantosCode/Sign_Language_Shadow/README.md

   - Acquires from Shadow Hand the current joint positions and ouput the values in YAML format.

 [`sign_language_pt_alphabet.yaml`](sign_language/config/sign_language_pt_alphabet.yaml)
-  - Portuguese Sign Language dictionary in YAML format.
+  - Portuguese Sign Language dictionary in YAML format;
-  - Contains the joint values for each letter;
+  - Contains the joint values for each letter.

 ## 📦 Dependencies